keypair34/not/docs/android-keystore-encryption.md

 When building and publishing Android apps, you need a keystore file to sign the app.
 This keystore file contains sensitive private keys that should never be exposed in your Git repository.
 This guide shows how to:

-1. Encrypt your keystore file for safe storage in the repository
+1. Encrypt your keystore file for safe storage in the repository using OpenSSL
 2. Decrypt the keystore in GitHub Actions for automated builds
 3. Configure the necessary secrets in GitHub